 Do it: Connect with your guests

-Your guests are coming because they want to spend some of their time with you, so make those moments meaningful.
+Your guests are coming because they want to spend some of their time with you, so make those moments meaningful and prevent awkward silences.
 If it comes down to removing empty plates or listening to your niece tell you about her recital, choose the ballet story, says Parker.
 “Good hosts will listen and not interrupt,” she says.
 “And they ensure their body language matches what they are saying.”
 In other words, stay attentive, focused and calm.
 If you’re super stressed or distracted, your guests will feel it too.